bluerubez/HPSCPy/README.md

 HPSCPy
 =======

-This project highlights Pythons abilities as a glue language and proves that Python can be powerful tool for High Performance Scientific Computing.
+This project highlights Pythons abilities as a glue language and proves that Python can be a powerful tool for High Performance Scientific Computing.
 I solved the 2D wave PDE over a mesh grid to help showcase how to speed up a pure Python code.
 One implementation to speed up the program was exporting the main finite differencing loop to C compiled code via Cython.
 Another